-The Samsung Galaxy BooK is a 2-in-1 detachable hybrid tablet running Windows 10.
+The Samsung Galaxy book is a 2-in-1 detachable hybrid tablet running Windows 10.
 The Galaxy Book packs a brilliant Super AMOLED screen, LTE connectivity, and an impressive 14 hours of battery life that help it stand out in this crowded field.
 The Galaxy Book’s 12-inch touch-enabled 2,160-by-1,440-resolution Super AMOLED display very well may be the main reason to buy this tablet.
-Screen images are crystal clear and colors pop.
-The screen is accurate, and a good match when you use programs like Adobe Lightroom CC for organizing and proofing photos.
+Screen images are crystal clear and colours pop.
+The screen is correct, and a good match when you use programs like Adobe Lightroom CC for organizing and proofing photos.
 With better black levels.

 S Pen stylus